 At Times, We May Have Limited Access to Capital Which Will Slow Our Growth.
 A REIT is required to make dividend distributions and retains little cash flow for growth.
 As a result, growth for a REIT is generally through the steady investment of new capital in real estate assets.
 There may be times when we will have limited access to capital from the equity and/or debt markets.
 During such periods, virtually all of our available capital would be required to meet existing commitments and to reduce existing debt.
 We may not be able, during such periods, to obtain additional equity and/or debt capital or dispose of assets on favorable terms, if at all, at the time we require additional capital to acquire health care properties on a competitive basis or meet our obligations.
-At December 31, 2013, we had \$6.8 million of cash on hand, \$219.0 million available under our unsecured revolving line of credit, and \$30.0 million available under the uncommitted private shelf agreement for our senior unsecured notes.
-Subsequent to December 31, 2013, we borrowed \$11.5 million and, therefore, have \$207.5 million available under or unsecured revolving line of credit.
-We also have the potential ability to access the capital markets through the issuance of debt and/or equity securities under our \$800.0 million effective shelf registration.
+At December 31, 2014, we had \$25.2 million of cash on hand and \$400.0 million available under our unsecured revolving line of credit.
+Subsequent to December 31, 2014, we borrowed \$18.0 million under our unsecured revolving line of credit.
+Accordingly, we have \$18.0 million outstanding with \$382.0 million available for borrowing.
+Also, we have \$775.1 million available under our effective shelf registration to access the capital markets through the issuance of debt and/or equity securities.
 As a result, we believe our liquidity and various sources of available capital are sufficient to fund operations and development commitments, meet debt service obligations (both principal and interest), make dividend distributions and finance some future investments should we determine such future investments are financially feasible.